TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 TradingView is the best retail charting platform available.
 Its interface, community, and price point are unmatched for casual and technical traders.
 If you're trading based on charts, patterns, and price action, TradingView Premium at $59.95/month offers incredible value.

 Professional terminals like Godel offer exponentially more data and analytical power.
-If your trading requires fundamental analysis, institutional data, real-time feeds under 100ms, or comprehensive news coverage, TradingView's limitations will frustrate you.
-The upgrade to Godel at $118/month provides 10x the capability at 2x the cost - a worthwhile investment for serious traders.
+If your trading requires fundamental analysis, institutional data, low-latency real-time feeds, or comprehensive news coverage, TradingView's limitations will frustrate you.
+The upgrade to Godel at $118/month provides significantly more capability at a modest premium - a worthwhile investment for serious traders.

 The question isn't "Which is better?" but rather "Which matches my trading style and capital?"
 Be honest about your needs, and choose accordingly.